guelowrd/zik-zak-zoo-R0/README.md

 RISC0_DEV_MODE=0 cargo run --release
 ```

+## How it works

+1. The game uses a simple RNG for the computer's moves ([LCR](https://en.wikipedia.org/wiki/Linear_congruential_generator) with [MMIX](https://en.wikipedia.org/wiki/MMIX) parameters)
+2. Your moves are recorded along with the initial seed
+3. After the round is played, the game data is used to generate a zero-knowledge proof...
+5. ... which get you bragging rights with cryptographic proof of your Zik-zak-zoo skills (well, if you won)!

+## Project Structure

+- `core/`: Contains the core game logic and data structures
+- `host/`: Implements the game flow and user interaction
+- `methods/`: Handles the zero-knowledge proof generation

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.

-## Questions, Feedback, and Collaborations (keeping that part cause RISC Zero ppl are cool)
+## Questions, Feedback, and Collaborations (keeping that part cause RISC Zero ppl are cool!)

 RISC Zero would love to hear from you on Discord or Twitter.